Kids Helping Kids

 This tried and true classic takes a small amount of

-Whether it’s a classic Star Wars Sith, some steampunk inventions or an obscure Doctor Who reference, students can buy a “get-out-of-normal-clothes” card with the added bonus of a mini-ComicCon in the halls.
+Whether inspired by a classic Star Wars Sith, some steampunk inventions, or an obscure Doctor Who reference, students can buy a “get-out-of-normal-clothes” card with the added bonus of a mini-ComicCon in the halls.

 Partner with businesses in your community to host fun events off campus.
-Many restaurants will work with student groups to donate a portion of sales to your fundraiser.
+Many restaurants will work with student groups to donate a portion of sales to your fundraiser — if only asked to do so.
 All that’s left to do is get the word out.
 All it takes is approaching the manager of a popular nearby spot and asking.
-And just to get you started, here are a couple of popular chains: California Pizza Kitchen, Texas Road House, Buffalo Wild Wings, Chick-fil-A.

 Charge admission and sell refreshments for a concert or battle of the bands featuring your school’s students.